 - Daylilies or Hemerocallis– Beautiful and accommodating border plants that bring constant color throughout the season, and cope with heavy conditions admirably.

-- Hostas- Will grow in most conditions but they enjoy a heavier soil, and partial shade will bring out the best in them.
+- Hostas– Will grow in most conditions but they enjoy a heavier soil, and partial shade will bring out the best in them.
+And there are more varieties available with different leaf patterns and colors than you’d think.
 They also perform well in containers, which help to deter their worst enemy: the slug.

 - Garden Geraniums– Referring again to the Cranesbill, this is another such plant that will work for you in most places, coping admirably with heavy conditions.
 Alpine varieties are an exception to this rule, as they require gritty soil that drains well.